logikum/md-web-site/contents/en/comedies/the-merry-wives-of-windsor.md

 <!-- ======================================================================
 --- Search engine
 title:          The Merry Wives of Windsor
-keywords:       The Merry Wives of Windsor, Shakespeare, comedy
+keywords:       merry, wives, Windsor, comedy
 description:    The Merry Wives of Windsor by William Shakespeare.
 --- Menu system
 order:          80